10-1-pursuit/lab-feasibility-testing/README.md

 - What technologies are needed?

 > Your answer here...
+I would need front-end and back-end implementation.

+For the front-end, I would mainly need:
+    UI framework that is most compatible with the programming language that would be easy on both Users and Devs.

+For the back-end, I would mainly need:
+    A server to see the implementation real-time, a database to store any collected data from users or Devs and an API that can handle user authentification, secure transactions and interactions between financial services.
+If this cannot be done in one API, I would need multiple

+I would also need tech that allows for mobile development features and usability

+I would need airtight or as close as possible, security features.
+I would also need to make sure my app is compliant with financial regulations and other security standards

+Analytic tools that monitor user behavior and app performance

+Customer support would be necessary as well

+I would also need proper documentation for users and devs alike

+A lawyer would be a necessary investment

 - Would you have to learn a new technology?

 > Your answer here...

+I would have to learn the ins and outs of security regulations or any tech that would lessen the work for me

+I would potentially need to learn about Cloud Hosting to store data

+I would need encryption to protect and secure user data

+Hopefully, I wouldn't need to learn a new programming language

+Seriously, a great lawyer that can offer the best protection in any use case

+I might need a platform for document management or even creation

 - What would MVP look like (use user stories)

 > Your answer here...
+As a new user, I would want to be able to sign up securely with my email and password.
+As a registered user, I would want secure sign in and notification features that show this.

+As a user, I would want a secure connection to the account my funds are coming from

+As a user, I would want secure monitoring of my transactions, automated or manual roundup of spare change and more notifications.

+As a user, I would want to set up the amount to save/round up inside of a savings account

+As a user, I would want to track the process of how much I've saved

+As a user, I would also want to see how, if possible, I could save more.

+As a user, I would want to withdraw the funds I've saved into my bank account or even a new account

+As a user, I would want an easily navigatable site AND profile.
+I would want to CRUD my profile and any features I have access to.

+As a user, I would like to see the app's security measures, legal statements, how my data is used and opt out of any optional communications

+As a user, I would want access to timely and adequate customer support
 - What are the app milestones

 > Your answer here...
+I would need to do adequate research to ensure I can at least get a framework in I would then create a time-line of the goals I would like to set

 - What other things need to be considered about this app?